 Get the inside scoop with LoginTC and learn about relevant security news and insights.

-Welcome to the first installment of our new blog series about authentication use cases.
-In this series we’ll showcase a variety of common and unique authentication scenarios, and recommended authentication solutions for each.
+This blog series showcases a variety of common and unique authentication scenarios, and recommended authentication solutions for each.

 Maria is an employee at a software company, who occasionally has to travel on business to conferences and trade shows.
 She has a company issued smartphone and uses it with the LoginTC app for second factor authentication when logging into Windows Logon.